reviewed/foobarnia/mileage/README.md

 ##### Also worth thinking about (don't need to actually do it):

 Are there any other tests that should be added?
+> Tests for the additional filters would be great.
+More tests for `Auto` class would be nice.

 Are there other ways the code could be improved?
+> Cleaning up the `mileage.rb` file into a class or module would be desirable.

 How would you advise the Foobarnians on better ways to look at this data?
+> Load it into a database and use something like (metabase)[https://metabase.com/]